bigbearxiong/bigbearxiong.github.io/README.md

 # bigbearxiong.github.io
-God bless the classroom teachers, in times like these, they try;
+God bless the classroom teachers, in times like these, they try;<\n>
-It’s just that all the domes and frills we shouldn’t have to buy Johnny plays on astroturf, Susie’s got the same turf too But if the great American dream dies, what good will that astroturf do?
+It’s just that all the domes and frills we shouldn’t have to buy Johnny plays on astroturf, Susie’s got the same turf too

+But if the great American dream dies, what good will that astroturf do?
 =====
 Now the PHD’s from Podunk are in bureaucratic glory